 Sec.
 3. Governance.
 The governance of the Synagogue by the Board of Trustees is set forth in the Constitution and these By-laws.5 (e.g. Zoom)(as updated from time to time)

+Sec.
+4. Qualifications.
+For a member of the Congregation to be a member of the

+Board of Trustees, in addition to meeting the qualifications specified in the Constitution, such

+member must be Jewish.

 ARTICLE II THE OFFICERS